 How is NODAT diagnosed?

-NODAT is diagnosed with a finger prick test for a small sample of blood to look at the blood glucose concentration and this will be checked by your specialist team as an inpatient or outpatient.
-If your child or young person has a fasting blood glucose above 7mmol/L or a random blood glucose above 11.1mmol/L, they have diabetes.
+NODAT is diagnosed with a finger prick test for a small sample of blood to look at the blood glucose concentration and this will be checked by a specialist team as an inpatient or outpatient.
+If a child or young person has a fasting blood glucose above 7mmol/L or a random blood glucose above 11.1mmol/L, they have diabetes.

 How is NODAT treated?

 NODAT is treated with insulin injections.
-Your child will need to check their blood glucose concentration regularly and adjust their insulin dose if needed.
-Our clinical nurse specialist for diabetes will teach you and your child how to manage their diabetes.
+The child will need to check their blood glucose concentration regularly and adjust their insulin dose if needed.
+Our clinical nurse specialist for diabetes will teach the parents and the child how to manage their diabetes.

-Your child may have to adjust their diet as well to help manage their blood glucose concentration.
-We will arrange for your child to see a diabetes specialist dietitian to understand how best to manage diet and diabetes.
+The child may have to adjust their diet as well to help manage their blood glucose concentration.
+We will arrange for the child to see a diabetes specialist dietitian to understand how best to manage diet and diabetes.

-The specialist team monitoring your child’s transplant will also be involved as adjusting the dose and/or type of immunosuppressant medicines may improve blood glucose concentration.
+The specialist team monitoring the child’s transplant will also be involved as adjusting the dose and/or type of immunosuppressant medicines may improve blood glucose concentration.

 What happens next?

-Your child will have regular blood tests as part of their long term follow up after transplant, both to monitor blood glucose concentration and also the levels of immunosuppressant in the body.
-Your doctor will discuss with you whether there are alternative medicines your child could take to manage their condition.
+The child will have regular blood tests as part of their long term follow up after transplant, both to monitor blood glucose concentration and also the levels of immunosuppressant in the body.
+The doctor will discuss with the parents whether there are alternative medicines their child could take to manage their condition.